Senior Consultant, Modern Workplace - Avanade || Microsoft MVP

 Having troubles getting started with Power Apps?
 You're not alone.
 As InfoPath support comes to an end, it's imperative that users understand the next form designer baked into SharePoint Online.
 In this session, I'll share what I learned as a first-time user of Power Apps - both what works and what doesn’t.
 Together, we will cover the entire lifecycle of a SharePoint Online list form and address the basics: How do I actually build my first form?
 Where do I add fields and their defaults?
 Can I make it look pretty?
 Once I publish the form, how do users fill it out?
 This session will be peppered with my own personal pros and cons, pitfalls to be aware of but mostly centered around the things a user should consider before making the switch from any form designer to Power Apps.

-In this hands-on session, we will see how to maximize our Microsoft 365 investment by dissecting a simple referral system built with Microsoft Forms, SharePoint Online and Power Automate.
-We'll take a look at how these three pillars unite to empower a business with a system designed to track referrals from both internal and external customers.
-Then, we'll expand on the solution with Microsoft Teams and Power BI which layer in an additional medium for communication and insightful data visualizations.
-The take-aways from this session will relate to more than just referral tracking; the idea is to examine each component of a real life application and demonstrate how you can get started building functional solutions for any line of business.
+Furthermore, we'll expand on the system and bring in optional adaptive cards for Approvals with Teams and insightful data visualizations with Power BI.
+The take-aways from this session will relate to more than just referral tracking; the idea is to examine each component of a real life application and illustrate how you can get started building functional solutions for any line of business.

 Prior to the availability of Microsoft’s power platform tools, business process automation with SharePoint on-premises generally centered around two components: a form builder and a workflow designer, i.e. InfoPath and SharePoint Designer.
 End of life support dates have been set for both products, so where should an on-premises user go from here?
 Enter Microsoft’s new cloud-based trio of tools: SharePoint Online, Power Apps and Power Automate.
 Join me as I share what I learned as a first-time user of all three tools - both what works and what doesn’t.
 We’ll get into the weeds a bit and look at specific concepts in both Power Apps and Power Automate and how a user would approach them having a SharePoint On-Premises mindset.
 I’ll also touch on my personal pros and cons, pitfalls to be aware of and some things a user should consider before making the switch to Power Apps/Power Automate.